 While most other full tower PC cases offer roughly the same benefits, the Corsair Obsidian 1000D sets itself apart from the lot by marketing itself as a dual system PC case optimized for various components and motherboards and a great case for water cooling as well.

 If you are a hardcore gamer and want the best of the best for your PC build, Corsair Obsidian 1000D is just for you.
-The jaw-dropping build and the beautiful tempered glass design have made this the ultimate full tower PC case that money can buy.
+It is the Best Water Cooled Gaming PC Case.
+The jaw-dropping build and the beautiful tempered glass design have made this the ultimate full-tower PC case that money can buy.

 Best Custom Water Cooled PC Case